jlengstorf/lengstorf.com/content/drafts/baseline.md

 [^lowbrow]:
     "Jesus, he's not even going to warm us up before waving a boner joke in our faces?"

-This was a trip I'd been talking about since high school — it was supposed to be _the_ big trip I took after graduation — and after nearly a decade of "saving up",[^nope] delays, and excuses, I _finally_ had my ticket.
+This was a trip [Nate](https://nategreen.org/) and I had been talking about since high school — it was supposed to be _the_ big trip after high school graduation — and after years of "saving up",[^nope] delays, and excuses, I _finally_ had my ticket.

 [^nope]:
     Just kidding.
 I didn't save _anything_ in those days.
 I made an extreme sport out of trying to stretch the $8.71 in my wallet across three days until I (hopefully) got an invoice paid.